F5Networks/terraform-provider-bigip/docs/userguide/big-ip-modules.rst

     }

     #
-    #Example of 4-NIC Deployment Module usage with two external public interfaces, one management, and one internal interface.
-There should be one-to-one mapping between subnet_ids and securitygroupids)
+    #Example of 4-NIC Deployment Module usage with two external public interfaces, one management and internal interface.
+There should be one-to-one mapping between subnet_ids and securitygroup_ids).
     #

     module bigip {